Finiteness of nonzero degree maps between three-manifolds: Domination onto non-geometric --manifolds

-be a compact regular neighborhood of $\tori$, cf. Figure \ref{figNhdW}.
-Note $\partial\mathcal{U}$ can be naturally identified as the disjoint union of tori $T_\delta$'s, where $\delta\in\widetilde\edge(\Lambda)$, and the complement in $N$ of the interior of $\mathcal{U}$ can be naturally identified with the disjoint union of the geometric pieces $\pieces$.
-We make this identification throughout this subsection, so:
+a compact collar neighborhood of $\tori$.
+The neighborhood boundary $\partial\mathcal{U}$ can be naturally identified (up to isotopy) as the disjoint union of tori $T_\delta$, for all $\delta\in\widetilde\edge(\Lambda)$.
+The complement in $N$ of the interior of $\mathcal{U}$ can be naturally identified with the disjoint union of the geometric pieces $\pieces$.
+We fix such an identification for the rest of this subsection, so we can write

-Take a minimal triangulation of $M$, namely, a finite $3$-dimensional simplicial complex structure on $M$ with the fewest possible $3$-simplices.
-We often denote $M^{(i)}\subset M$ for the $i$-skeleton of $M$, where $0\leq i\leq 3$.
-As there are $t=t(M)$ tetrahedra, $M^{(2)}$ contains exactly $2t$ triangles.
-Let: